NeoSkin7/Website/site/content/quotes.md

 > [Upon Neo Skinner's Ramblings] There used to be a joke that all scientists had to be mad before they could start on something truly ground-breaking and maybe this is what has happened here…

 > In his seemingly mundane quest, Planck stumbled across a strange property of light.
-He found that, for his equations to work, light must be comprised of tiny packets almost like par-ticles.
+He found that, for his equations to work, light must be comprised of tiny packets almost like particles.

 > Wow, I really have spent a lot of time explaining how proportionality works!

 > One thing you must understand about science is that discoveries come in waves – not light or water waves, metaphorical waves representing the peaks of achievements.

-> Fermion is just a special word for “matter elementary particle.”
+> Fermion is just a special word for 'matter elementary particle.'

 > Don’t worry if you don’t have a particle collider, we’ll do it theoretically.